EXPRESSCLUSTER/SCSI-PR/Windows Setup.md

    #### **Copy SCSI-PR utility to Windows path**
    1. Copy **sg_persist.exe** to a folder in Windows' path (e.g. **C:\Program Files\EXPRESSCLUSTER\bin**)
+      *Important* - This step must be performed on BOTH servers!

 3. Start the cluster from the **Cluster WebUI**.
 In EXPRESSCLUSTER X v4.2, click on the icon with the solid black triangle under the cluster name.
 -----